BenCasselman/YankeeSwap/README.md

 ##### Other notes & future analysis
 - Changing variation of preferences affects shape but not overall conclusions.
-The greater the variation,the more important both strategy and player order become.
+The greater the variation, the more important both strategy and player order become.
 - Allowing gifts to be swapped more times makes the game take forever but doesn't change overall outcomes.
 (Allowing unlimited swaps can turn into a literally unending game if no other stop-points are built in.)
 - The `extra <- TRUE` option, in which the first player gets an extra turn, gives a massive advantage to going first.
 It's actually much *less* fair than the default rules.
 - Choice of strategy matters much less in the `variant.R` model, in which a stealee **must** open (no chains of steals).
 The relative ranking of the strategies changes little, however, with the exception that strategy #3 (steal the second best gift) performs far better under the alternative rules.